Kurds still want more autonomy though say peace effort is sincere

 Speaking during a visit to Niger on Wednesday, Erdogan said the aim was to rid Turkey of separatist violence and that the efforts were genuine.

 “The steps we took recently show our sincerity.
-We have said in the past that the separatist terror organization should leave Turkey, put down weapons and leave Turkey,” he said.
+We have said in the past that the separatist terror organisation should leave Turkey, put down weapons and leave Turkey,” he said.

 Erdogan’s government has widened cultural and language rights for Kurds, who make up about 20 percent of Turkey’s 75 million people, since taking power 10 years ago.
 But Kurdish politicians say the reforms do not go far enough.